 Of important note, Palmyra is also a town of artists.
 Palmyra has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Palmyra’s character.

-A relatively large number of people in Palmyra telecommute to their jobs.
-Overall, about 18.18% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.92% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Palmyra is that it can take a long time to commute to work.
 In Palmyra, the average commute to work is 37.50 minutes, which is quite a bit higher than the national average.

-As is often the case in a small town, Palmyra doesn't have a public transportation system that people use for their commute.
+Palmyra is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Palmyra in 2010 was $22,330, which is middle income relative to Virginia and the nation.
-This equates to an annual income of $89,320 for a family of four.
+The per capita income in Palmyra in 2010 was $19,873, which is lower middle income relative to Virginia and the nation.
+This equates to an annual income of $79,492 for a family of four.

-Palmyra is a somewhat ethnically-diverse town.
 The people who call Palmyra home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palmyra residents report their race to be White.
-Important ancestries of people in Palmyra include German, English, Dutch, and Italian.
+Important ancestries of people in Palmyra include German, Italian, Yugoslavian, and Other West Indian.

 The most common language spoken in Palmyra is English.
 Other important languages spoken here include African languages and Hebrew.